Guide to selling your home in Darlington in a competitive market.

 Why a competitive asking price is a must when selling your home in Darlington

-There have been reports in recent months that home prices in Darlington have been making a strong comeback after falling away sharply in the aftermath of the 2008 banking crisis.
+Property has made a strong comeback after falling away sharply in the aftermath of the 2008 banking crisis.
 However, there could be a sting in the tail for homeowners, as a report from The Advertiser revealed that house price rises are set to fall.
 This comes after a period of relative strength in the local housing market, and it demonstrates that local buyers are growing increasingly price-conscious.
 In February 2014, The Northern Echo revealed that house prices in Darlington had risen by 3.4 percent in a single year.
-And there was an increase of 0.5 percent in January alone.
+And there was an increase of 0.5 per cent in January alone.
 These rates of growth were considerably higher than in neighbouring Teesside, yet it seems that local homeowners are set for another period of relative property value stagnation.
 In these circumstances, a competitive asking price is essential if you need to sell your house in Darlington in a reasonable time-frame.

 The Darlington property market is highly competitive when it comes to average house prices, so you will need to be realistic about your price expectations.
 You don’t want to put prospective buyers off viewing your home, but you also don’t want to permanently devalue your house.
-It is therefore essential that you research sold house prices in the streets around you in order to ascertain what the optimum asking price for your property is.
+Therefore, you must research sold house prices in the streets around you to ascertain the optimum asking price for your home.
 While you have probably left this job to an estate agent or house buying specialist, you can perform the research yourself using some handy resources and tools on the Internet.
 There is a wealth of property transaction data freely available on the Rightmove website, and you can call up house sales data for Darlington by entering your postcode on Zoopla.
-The Land Registry web portal is where you can access official government statistics on sold house prices in Darlington.
+In addition, the Land Registry web portal is where you can access official government statistics on sold house prices in Darlington.

-It is clear that a shortage of supply in the housing market has led to very high rates of house price growth in some regions of the UK.
+A shortage of supply in the housing market has led to very high house price growth rates in some regions of the UK.
 However, according to a recent article on the Telegraph website, supply constraints have failed to translate to rising property values in Newcastle and Darlington.
 It is clear that that economic pull to South East England, relatively high unemployment and relatively low wage levels are keeping property prices relatively stagnant across much of North East England.
 This means that a marketing strategy that covers every possible aspect of your property is essential.
-Home loans are still relatively scarce, and buyers are wary about leaving themselves with negative equity.
+In addition, home loans are still relatively scarce, and buyers are wary about leaving themselves with negative equity.
 Factor in the prospect of interest rate rises by the end of 2015, and it’s clear that there are several challenges to overcome if you need to sell your house quickly in Darlington.

 The marketing of a house for sale in Darlington involves a complicated process of advertising, drawing up property listings, managing the property viewing process, staging a home, negotiating on price and a myriad of related tasks.
-In such a challenging market, this is not a job for someone without the knowledge and experience needed to succeed.
-You should only sell a house without an estate agent if you have the time and know-how required.
+Therefore, you should only sell a house in such a challenging market without an estate agent if you have the time and know-how required.
 An estate agent in Darlington might charge a hefty commission to sell your house, but their expertise, experience and contacts could add value to your home on the open market.